Sibelius Junior Academy

 Provincial youth training

-The Sibelius Academy’s teachers give weekend classes in music institutes all over Finland as part of the Junior Academy programme.
+The Sibelius Academy’s teachers give weekend classes at music institutes all over Finland as part of the Junior Academy’s activities.

 Teachers

 The Junior Academy’s teachers are part of the Sibelius Academy’s staff.
-Teppo Koivisto is the coordinator of classical music studies, Terhi Puronaho is the coordinator of folk music studies, and Ari-Pekka Anttila is the coordinator of jazz studies.
-Ville Komppa is coordinating the structural awareness of clssical music studies and Petri Aarnio the Junior Academy chamber music studies.
+Teppo Koivisto is the coordinator of classical music studies, Terhi Puronaho the coordinator of folk music studies, Ari-Pekka Anttila the coordinator of jazz studies and Nemat Battah the coordinator of global music studies.
+Ville Komppa coordinates studies in the structural awareness of classical music studies and Petri Aarnio coordinates the Junior Academy chamber music studies.

 Unit